The Lab Lit Book Club

 Our summer term book is The Last Days of Night by Graham Moore.
 The Last Days of Night is a work of historical fiction, set in the late 19th century, and it tracks a legal battle between Thomas Edison and George Westinghouse over patent No. 223, 898—a patent for a light bulb.
 Nikola Tesla is another major character, and even Alexander Graham Bell makes an appearance.

 We’ll meet to discuss The Last Days of Night on Wednesday, August 8th at 7 pm in Room B042 of the Science Library.
 Everyone is welcome.
-Just read the book and come prepared to discuss it.

 When the Killing’s Done is the story of Alma Boyd Takesue, a conservation biologist with the National Park Service, who organizes an effort to remove invasive species from the Channel Islands of California.
 But her work is vigorously opposed by an activist group, For the Protection of Animals, which objects to the killing of animals under all circumstances.